 How to Grow a Fiddle-Leaf Fig Outside

 Even if you live in a very warm zone, you may not want to start growing fiddle-leaf figs. The trees grow to 50 feet (15 m.) tall, with a spread just a little smaller.
-Trunks grow several feet thick.
+Trunks grow several feet (1 to 1.5 m.) thick.
 That may be too large for small gardens.

 If you decide to go ahead, plant your fiddle-leaf fig trees in a sunny location protected from the wind.
 This will increase the tree’s longevity.